 Image Credit: I took this photo of one of The Soul Cards by Deborah Koff-Chapin (with my little ballerina magnet placed on top)

 Listen to me read this post to you.

 As I read it aloud, the post opened and expanded.
 You’ll find those expansions through this piece of writing, indicated by italics.

-For example, my grandmother’s profound stubbornness, which I’d heard about all of my life— and which it seemed I’d inherited— came into sharp focus when viewed through the lens of my father’s story.
-To Dad, she was the mother who’d defied the doctors who said that my father, who was born with cerebral palsy, would never walk or talk or feed himself.
-They recommended he be institutionalized.
-My grandmother insisted that he attend public school and that his need to learn to read and write, and later, to play baseball alongside his two older brothers and the able-bodied kids at school be met by the administration of his school.
+For example, my grandmother’s profound stubbornness, which I’d heard about all of my life— and which it seemed I’d inherited— came with other qualities.
+A refusal to give up on people, a determination to defy the doctors who said that my father, born with cerebral palsy, would never walk or talk or feed himself.
+When doctors recommended he be institutionalized, my “stubborn”grandmother insisted that he attend public school.
+She demanded that his need to learn to read and write be honored and that his desire to play baseball alongside his two older brothers and the able-bodied kids at school be accommodated.

-Now, looking back through the flow journals, I can see that I’d already started using writing to ground me.
-When my mother had open heart surgery in 2009, as I sat with her for hours in the ICU and, later, in the rehab center.
-My mother would ask me to read to her from the novel I was working on.
+Later, when my mother had open heart surgery, I sat with her for hours in the ICU and, later, in the rehab center.
+Sometimes, my mother would ask me to read to her from the novel I was working on.
 She would nod and smile and ask me questions.

 Back then, I was working toward a book.
 So that was a different kind of writing.
 It had a purpose- to invent a world and share a story and perhaps, get published, if I was lucky.